 The framework outlines the principles which underpin supervised practice, the levels of supervised practice and the National Boards’ expectations of supervisees, supervisors and employers.
-It also explains Ahpra and the Boards’ compliance processes.
-The framework also gives guidance on how to effectively comply with supervised practice requirements.
+It also explains Ahpra and the Boards’ compliance processes and gives guidance on how to effectively comply with supervised practice requirements.

 Some registration standards used by National Boards refer to supervision guidelines.
-Replacement Supervision guidelines (the guidelines) have been developed to:
+New Supervision guidelines (the guidelines) have been developed to:

 Changes to relevant registration standards to explicitly refer to the framework rather than supervision guidelines will be made at a later date.

-The framework and the guidelines will come into effect on 1 February 2022.
-Transition arrangements will be in place for supervisees and supervisors already carrying out supervised practice or who have sent documents to Ahpra or the National Board before 1 February 2022.
+The framework and the guidelines came into effect on 1 February 2022.
+Transition arrangements are in place for supervisees and supervisors already carrying out supervised practice or who have sent documents to Ahpra or the National Board before 1 February 2022.

 This following information has been developed to help you understand and apply the framework.